Saurida eso

-Saurida microlepis is a species of lizardfish that lives coastal waters throughout the Pacific Ocean.
+Saurida eso is a species of lizardfish that lives coastal waters throughout the Pacific Ocean.

 Size

-The average length of the Saurida microlepis as an unsexed male is about 45 centimeters.
+The average length of Saurida eso as an unsexed male is about 45 cm.

 Habitat

-S. microlepis can be found in shallow waters and muddy bottoms.
+S. eso can be found in shallow waters and muddy bottoms.

 Location

-S. microlepis can be found in shallow coastal waters along the Pacific coast of Asia, and off the coast of the Pacific Northwest of North America.
+S. eso can be found in shallow coastal waters along the Pacific coast of Asia, and off the coast of the Pacific Northwest of North America.